 And They are Ready!

-As of November 2021, The Marys primitive lean-to site is ready for use.
-Walls are up.
-Windows are up.
-We will add some amenities as we figure out what would make them even more magical.
+As of November 2021, The Marys primitive lean-to site was ready for use.
+We will likely add some amenities as we figure out what would make them even more magical.
 But they are, indeed, ready!
 Ro, Didi, and 'Nnifer tried them out out and had a blast.
 Read all about their adventure on the blog section of the website.